Moussa Yeo

-Moussa Kounfolo Yeo (born 1 June 2004) is a Malian football player who plays as a midfielder for the Austrian Bundesliga club Red Bull Salzburg.
+Moussa Kounfolo Yeo (born 1 June 2004) is a Malian football player who plays as a midfielder for the club Swansea City.

 Club career

 Yeo is a youth product of the Malian club Guidars FC.
 On 7 August 2022, he transferred to the Austrian club Red Bull Salzburg on a 5-year contract, and was immediately loaned to their farm club FC Liefering.
 He made his debut with Salzburg as a substitute in a 5–1 Austrian Football Bundesliga win over TSV Hartberg on 12 May 2024.
 He formally returned to the senior Red Bull Salzburg side for the 2024–25 season.

 International career

 Yeo is a youth international for Mali, having played for the Mali U20s.